Anjisnu-123/Probability/Day 9/content.md

 | Discrete Uniform | Random sampling | Randomly selecting a card from a well-shuffled deck |
 | Zipf's | Text analysis | Frequency of words in a large corpus |

-[...
-Rest of the content remains the same ...]